securitydatspring2019/Week-10/README.md

 * Use java’s security features to provide user specific data, without needing to specify a primary key
 * Understand how to implement user defined security (even if, often not recommended)
 * Implement your own JWT controlled backend
-* Add Openid Connect (OAuth2) authentication to the backend implemented above
 * Explain when to authenticate (sometimes one login is not enough)
 * Explain how to treat users passwords
 * Explain (and demonstrate) how to prevent brute force attacks

-_Note: Again this is a pretty big mouthful, and the lessons this week will, if you, after this week, don’t feel completely confident with the learning goals outlined above, we will summarize in week 8._
+_Note: Again this is a pretty big mouthful, and the lessons this week will, if you, after this week, don’t feel completely confident with the learning goals outlined above, we will summarize in week 11._

 ## What to read
 * Read the Section “Authenticate Users Safely” in [this article](https://martinfowler.com/articles/web-security-basics.html)